Axelrod-Python/Axelrod/docs/tutorials/contributing/strategy/classifying_the_new_strategy.rst

 Every strategy class has a classifier dictionary that gives some classification of the strategy according to certain dimensions.
 Some of the classifiers have formulas that try to compute the value for different strategies.
-Where these exist, they're overriden by the values defined in this dictionary.
+Where these exist, they're overridden by the values defined in this dictionary.
 When creating a new strategy, you should try to fill out all of the dictionary.

 Let us take a look at the dimensions available by looking at :code:`TitForTat`::